salbrec/seqQscorer/README.md

 The following Figure describes the workflow implemented to receive and preprocess NGS data from ENCODE and applying a grid-search to find the optimal classification model.
 The optimization depends on the experimental context (species or assay) and the quality features that are provided by the user.
 Already computed classification models are not available in the github.
 However, the software conatins settings for an over all well-performing genereic model and multiple more specialized model, that can be trained with the ENCODE data or new data.
 The first time a model is needed, it is trained and serialized into the folder `models`.
 Afterwards it is not necessary to compute it again.
 Note, seqQscorer trains models on the preprocessed ENCODE data (in utils) as described in the article.

+Just as a brief description for the feature sets.
+The *RAW* features are derived with FastQC and contain essentially its report summary.
+The *MAP* features are the mapping statistics from a Bowtie2 alignment.
+From this alignment, the feature sets *LOC* and *TSS* are derived that describe the distribution of reads in genomic regions with certain functionalities respectively the distribution of reads close to TSS positions.
+For the latter feature sets the Bioconductor packages ChIPseeker and ChIPpeakAnno are used.

 Additionally the script `deriveFeatureSets.py` is available in this repository.
 It allows the user to preprocess all quality feature sets that are needed to properly run seqQscorer and provides the results in an already readable way for seqQscorer.
 An example for its usage is provided below.

 <img src="figures/workflow.png" width="850">

 ## Software installation

 Especially the preprocessing requires several bioinformatic tools and software packages.
 The easiest and fastest way to get ready for seqQscorer is pulling the docker and running the scripts inside the docker.
 The following descriptions explain how to get started with docker.
-However, it is also possible to install everything manually.
-For both it is of course necessary to clone this repository:
+However, it is also possible to install everything manually (see further installation guides at the bottom of this README).
+To be up-to-date we recommend to clone the git repository outside the docker.
+Especially the seqQscorer script does not required non-standard python packages and some user might prefer to work outside the docker.

 ```
 git clone https://github.com/salbrec/seqQscorer.git
 ```

-We also listed all commands (bottom of this README) that were ran starting from an Anaconda installation on a Linux OS.

-However, for the start with docker, please open a Linux terminal and run the following commands to first install docker, then pulling the image, and finally running the image.
+For the start with docker, please open a Linux terminal and run the following commands to first install docker, then pulling the image, and finally running the image.

 ```
 sudo apt-get install docker